|Year||Term 1||Term 2||Term 3|

 - They produce a range of isometric drawings and working drawings for their design.

 - They consider the manufacturing processes and component parts, involved in production, looking at health and safety aspects along the way.
-Bird feeders are finished using a range of decorative techniques with a strong emphasis on using recycled materials.
+Products are finished using a range of decorative techniques with a strong emphasis on using recycled materials.

 Second 9 weeks - Rotation 2: